damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.html.md

   - Experience with Ruby on Rails applications and Git
 - Communication Skills
   - Communicate clearly with customers on technical topics
-  - Escalate issues to the right people
-  - Follow up on outstanding issues
+  - Take ownership and work to manage the entire issue lifecycle, from customer, to development team, to resolution
   - Makes customers happy
 - Excellent spoken and written English
 - You share our [values](/handbook/#values), and work in accordance with those values